Sherry Menor

 Chamber of Commerce Hawaii

-Sherry Menor is a Mentor Hawaii Cohort 10 mentor.
+Sherry Menor is a Mentor Hawaii Cohort 11 mentor and has mentored for more than 5 years!
 Learn more about the program here.

 About Sherry